Cumberland meets Cannaland!

 Anyone who’s hopped the pond or popped a British tabloid knows they’re not quite so comfortable with cannabis.
 Despite legalization sweeping North America, cannabis is still largely viewed as a dangerous and illicit street drug in the United Kingdom.
 This makes it all the more surprising that the Institute of Economic Affairs, a notable conservative think tank centered in London, has joined a burgeoning chorus of British peoples calling for the full, country-wide legalization of cannabis.

+Pointing to the successes of Uruguay, Canada, and the United States, the IEA describes the current war on drugs in the United Kingdom as “failing,” noting that over £3.5 billion Pounds (approximately $6 billion Canadian Dollars) are lost to the black market each year.
 As Chris Snowdon (head of lifestyle economics at IEA) notes, “done properly, the legalization of cannabis is a win-win-win; criminals lose a lucrative industry, consumers get a better, safer, and cheaper product and the burden on the general taxpayer is reduced.”

-There are an estimated 3 million regular cannabis users among the U.K.’s approximately 66 million inhabitants, or almost 4.5% of the population.
-Rather than criminalize those individuals, the country could benefit from massive tax revenues and a job boom if cannabis were legalized.
-Sajid Javid, the Home Secretary of England, has already begun a review of medical marijuana.Posted: Saturday, September 15th, 10:00am a month ago
+There are an estimated 3 million regular cannabis users in the U.K.’s ~66 million inhabitants or almost 4.5% of the population.
+Although Sajid Javid (the Home Secretary of England) has begun a review of medical marijuana, an increasing number want to see recreational cannabis treated in the same light.
+Rather than criminalizing those individuals, the country could benefit from massive tax revenues and a job boom if cannabis were legalized, all while drastically reducing the enormous financial burden enforcement of drug laws and substance use treatment has on the health and justice systems.